PolygenceJustinZ/BSE_Template_Portfolio/index.md

 -->

 # First Milestone

-## Main Project Description
-My main project, an IoT Air Pollution Monitor, gauges the air quality index, humidity, and temperature, and is controlled by an external device via CircuitPython.
-Thus, to effectively complete the project, it is necessary to understand CircuitPython as well as the air quality monitor itself.

-Since the project is an IoT (Internet of Things) device, it requires an internet connection, as well as an AC outlet.
-The air pollution monitor utilizes an open source sensor, as sending data to a company's web service only works until that certain company goes out of business.
-That is the reason to use Adafruit IO, a website that allows me to create my own system that takes data from feeds.
-My IoT Air Pollution Monitor will upload data to the feeds, which will be displayed via the interface on the website.

 ## Physical Setup
 For my first milestone, I worked on the physical setup of the project.
 The BME280 and PMS5003 Adaptor needed to be wired to the Adafruit Doubler.
 The Adafruit Doubler is the main board for the project, as later I would set up the Adafruit Feather M4 and the Adafruit AirLift Featherwing.
 The PM2.5 Sensor is linked to the PMS5003 Adaptor (as they both came in the same package.)